VISUS-Health-IT-GmbH/ManifestPlugin/README.md

 **WARNING**: It is not possible to overwrite manifest attributes already set in non-patched archive artifact!
 The logic for patching the archives manifest files uses the standard *jar* command of the specific JDK which only allows to append manifest attributes but not to overwrite existing ones!

+## What's up with the plugin id?

+Q: Why is the plugin id *com.visus.infrastructure.vmanifest*? \
+A: Because the Gradle plugin portal is sometimes buggy and refused the id *com.visus.infrastructure.manifest* even though no plugin exists with this id (some write permissions issue which could not be resolved)!